Disabilities affecting intellectual abilities: Intellectual disability

-Specific learning disability

-A specific learning disability is a classification including several disorders in which a person has difficulty learning in a typical manner, usually caused by an unknown factor or factors, but sometimes caused by stroke or other medical problems.
-Specific learning disabilities include dyslexia and developmental coordination disorder and other disorders of psychological development.
-Unlike other intellectual disabilities, it is not indicative of general intelligence level, and many experts consequently do not consider it to be a true intellectual disability.
-Rather, people with a specific learning disability have trouble performing specific types of cognitive skills or if taught in conventional ways.
-A specific learning disability cannot be cured or fixed, but the effects can be mitigated by the use of different learning strategies.

-Individuals with specific learning disabilities face some challenges throughout life.
-Social support can be a crucial component for students with specific learning disabilities in the school system.
-With the right support and intervention, people with specific learning disabilities can succeed in school and be successful later in life.
-Conversely, many individuals who have struggled at school or who were considered 'lazy' or 'stupid' at school, may have had unrecognised specific learning disability instead of character flaws or low IQ.

 Acquired brain injuries

 An acquired brain injury (ABI) is brain damage caused by events after birth, rather than as part of a genetic or congenital disorder.
 It usually affects cognitive, physical, emotional, social or independent functioning.
 ABIs can result from either a traumatic brain injury or a non-traumatic injury such as stroke, infection or substance abuse.
 Most definitions of ABI exclude neurodegenerative disorders.

 People with a brain injury may have difficulty controlling, coordinating and communicating their thoughts and actions.
 They may or may not retain their intellectual abilities, depending on the type and extent of the injury.
 However, the intellectual abilities of a person with a brain injury are likely to be interfered with by the resulting thought coordination and communication difficulties, which can make it difficult for them to express themselves in a manner intelligible to others.
 This may give the false impression of a damaged intelligence even in people with normal intellectual capacity.